paoga87/docs-1/EducationalAssignments/ABStoragePartTwo.md

 ## What to turn in?
 ----

- * Turn in the test cases used to attack a given reference monitor in a zip file.
+ * In Gradescope: Turn in the test cases used to attack a given reference monitor in a zip file.
 The name of each testcase must start with your netid in lowercase.
 For example: abc123_securitytest1.r2py abc123_goodaccuracytest.r2py are both valid names.
- * Optionally turn in the test cases used to attack the extra credit reference monitors in a zip file.
-Note that in this case, you can expect that your code is run more than once.
-In the name of the file, say if it needs to be run multiple times.
-For example:  abc123_run_twice_metadata_removal.r2py abc123_run_once_threading_hack.r2py.
+ * Once you have ran your test case(s), Gradescope will automatically show your grade (gradescale 1-10).
+You can submit your test cases as many times as needed.
+Please allow a few days for your Programming Lab assignments to update inside Brightspace.
+ * You do not need to submit anything under the assignment listed in Brightspace.
+That area is only used by the Instructors and/or TAs to update your assignment grade.